matter-labs/zksync-contract-templates/templates/hardhat/solidity/README.md

-# zkSync Hardhat project template
+# ZKsync Hardhat project template

 This project was scaffolded with [zksync-cli](https://github.com/matter-labs/zksync-cli).